KTH-Complex-fluids-group/2025_Prediction-of-flow-and-polymeric-stresses-in-a-viscoelastic-turbulent-channel-flow-using-FCN/README.md

 ## Publication

-This work has been published in the xyz.
-If you use this code, extend it, or draw inspiration from its contents in your research, please consider citing it as follows:
+This work has been published in the Journal of Fluid Mechanics.
+If you use the data or code, or draw inspiration from the present work in your research, please consider citing it as follows:

 ```bibtex
 @article{balasubramanian2025prediction,